-In order to produce the PSR a Probation Officer will interview the offender and will gather information from a range of other sources, for example; family, employer, school, and the police.
-If the offender is under 18 years old when they are being interviewed another adult must also be present.
+In order to produce the PSR a Probation Officer will interview the person who has offended and will gather information from a range of other sources, for example; family, employer, school, and the police.
+If the individual subject to a report is under 18 years old when they are being interviewed another adult must also be present.

 The PSR is then sent to the court in advance of the case being heard for the Magistrate to examine.
 In the PSR, the Probation Officer will have outlined a number of options for the magistrate to consider.
 For example, if someone has been convicted of a violent offence, the PSR might suggest the person attends a particular programme which will address this behaviour.
 This is known as an ‘extra requirement’ to a Probation Order.